 Another critical digital marketing hack is staying up to date with all relevant marketing trends in your industry.
 Have you heard about Facebook’s new dynamic creative ads?
 How about the latest with Amazon advertising?

-The above are topic examples that are trending now and it’s helpful to stay on top of them if you don’t want to miss out on something that may help you land your next huge client or business deal.
+The above are growth hacking examples that are trending now and it’s helpful to stay on top of them if you don’t want to miss out on something that may help you land your next huge client or business deal.

 While there are a lot of resources sharing the latest and greatest in marketing, here are seven growth-related blogs to get you started that regularly share valuable information and insights as it breaks: